jeevanjoseph/oci-notes/network/Networking.md

 Its a special gateway to route traffic from a subnet to **public OCI services**.

+* Service gateways are regional, they provide access to Oracle services in the same region as the VCN
 * There is one service gateway per VCN.
-  * Control which subnets in the VCN can use the SG
+  * You can control which subnets in the VCN can use the SG
-  *
+  * Various subnets in the VCN can choose to use the SG or not, based on the route rules for the subnet.
 * With a service gateway, there in no need for an IG or NAT.
 * Instances in private subnets can call *public* OCI services, over the interal network fabric
 * Although the service is public, since its on OCI itself, a Service Gateway routes the traffic internally.